 Assistive Technology Center (ATC)

 The ATC Lab, uses alternative software and hardware to meet the needs of students with various disabilities.
-The computer programs and equipment help students with class work, improve their learning skills, and prepare for tests.
+Computer programs and equipment help students with class work, improve their learning skills, and prepare for tests.
 The ATC Lab is located within DSPS and is intended for academic use only.
 We offer open lab hours as well as time set aside for trainings and workshops.

 to change weekly.